 Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.
-(650 Words)
+(650 Words) (UDUBB)

 I breathed a sigh of relief as I put my camera down and waited for the pictures to download.
 Laying down on my bed, briefly closing my eyes, the strain on my neck from the weight of the camera reminding me that I was far from done with my responsibilities.
 When the footage of my recent school trip to the University of Cambridge finished downloading, I gulped down my coffee and got ready for work.